Strater-sui/cetus-lp-vault/README.md

-# cetus-lp-vault
+# Cetus LP Vault
 A vault that convert Cetus non-fungible LP token to fungible LP token